sbabcoc/JUnit-Foundation/README.md

 Get the test class instance for the specified method description.
 * `LifecycleHooks.getCallableOf(Description description)`
 Get the **ReflectiveCallable** object for the specified description.
 > **NOTE**: This method is useful for retrieving [JUnitParams invocation parameters](#publishing-invocation-parameters---junitparams-runner).
-If you need to synthesize a "callable" closure from a JUnit method reference, check out the `getCallableOf` method under [Walking the Object Hierarchy](#walking-the-object-hierarchy).
+If you need to synthesize a "callable" closure from a JUnit method reference, check out the `encloseCallable` method under [Useful Utility Methods](#useful-utility-methods).

 ###### Exploring the Test Run Hierarchy
 ```java